 The multidisciplinary, expert knowledge of the members of the Preservation Task Force was the principal basis for elaborating the "Preserve Electronic Records" model.
 In addition, task force members from institutions that are actively engaged in the preservation of electronic records supplied information about their institutions' practices, and plans.
 Two walkthroughs were conducted to test and refine the model using empirical data.
 The first walkthrough was of a hypothetical system defined by combining elements from several actual systems supporting related business functions, including two legacy systems used in different organizations, and a third system that is being deployed in one of these organizations.
 In order to provide a rigorous test of the model, the hypothetical system was made more complex by the addition of several data types.
-This walkthrough was of a single empirical case.
+This walkthrough was used to test version 4 of the model and refine it to produce version 5.
+The second walkthrough was of a single empirical case.
 It was applied to version 5 and used to derive version 6.
-This walkthrough is described in an appendix.5
+This walkthrough is described in an appendix.